-College of Communication > Academics > Digital Communication and Media Arts > Student Resources > Master's Thesis/Project/Exam > Master's Project
+College of Communication > Academics > Digital Communication and Media Arts > Student Resources > Master's Thesis/Project/Exam > Master's Thesis Project

-The MA project allows the student to combine a significant creative or an applied project with a substantial (30-40 pages) written analysis or report.
+The master's thesis project allows the student to combine a significant creative or an applied project with a substantial (30-40 pages) written analysis or report.
 Students who choose to use the project as their completion option of the program may choose, for instance, shoot a documentary, take on a website project, or work with a community organization to create a media-related project.
 The project allows the student to integrate his/her studies with more practical applications.
 Students will take two courses to work on their project (taking two of their open electives), one in the School of Design and one in the College of Communication.

 EligibilityA final project option is available to students holding a 3.7 GPA or higher upon completing 24 credits hours (six courses).